Thomas A. Finholt

 Paul Resnick is the Michael D. Cohen Collegiate Professor of Information, the Associate Dean for Research and Faculty Affairs, and the interim director of the U-M Health Informatics program.

 His current projects include nudging people toward politically balanced news consumption and health behavior change, crowdsourcing rumor tracking and fact-correction on the Internet, and social media monitoring.
 He was a pioneer in the field of recommender systems.
 The GroupLens system he helped develop was awarded the 2010 ACM Software Systems Award.
 His 2012 MIT Press book (co-authored with Robert Kraut), is titled Building Successful Online Communities: Evidence-based Social Design.
 He holds a bachelor's degree from the University of Michigan and master's and PhD degrees from MIT.

 Assistant Dean for Diversity, Equity and Inclusion

 Judy Lawson serves as Assistant Dean for Diversity, Equity & Inclusion.
 Previously she served as Assistant Dean for Academic and Student Affairs, and as Director of Student Affairs at UMSI.

-She began her career at the University of Michigan Career Center, where she served as assistant director of internship services and senior assistant director of recruitment services.
+She began her career at the University of Michigan Career Center, where she worked as a career counselor and then led internship and recruitment services.
 She is the 2008 recipient of the university's Outstanding Leadership Award.
-She is co-author of The New Information Professional: You Guide to Careers in the Digital Age, published by Neal-Schuman.
-She holds an MA in higher education and student affairs and a BA in psychology from The Ohio State University and is currently enrolled in the doctoral program of higher education at the University of Michigan.
+She is co-author of The New Information Professional: Your Guide to Careers in the Digital Age, published by Neal-Schuman.
+She holds an MA in higher education and student affairs and a BA in psychology from The Ohio State University and is a candidate in the higher education administration doctoral program at the University of Michigan.